SFDO-Tooling/CumulusCI/docs/features.rst

 The ``--debug`` Argument
 ------------------------
 All CumulusCI commands can be passed the ``--debug`` argument.
 This can sometimes display additional output from CumulusCI's internal logger, as well as, errors captured by ``requests.packages.urllib3.add_stderr_logger()``.
-By default, logfiles only include the output from CumulusCI's internal logger.

 Log Files
 ---------